 - 1. During its eighty-fifth session, the Inland Transport Committee, decided to proceed with the review of its Working Parties' mandates in the course of 2023.
-See § 18 of ECE/TRANS/328. - 2.
+See paragraph 18 of ECE/TRANS/328. - 2.
 The review of Working Parties' mandates by their parent sectoral committees is in line with the outcomes of the 2005 reform of ECE and the ensuing guidelines for the establishment and functioning of working parties within ECE (ECE/EX/1). - 3.
 The review process will be based on a number of good principles or practices one of these being resource efficiency.
-In this respect, Chairs of the Working Parties will be requested to provide inputs to the Inland Transport Committee to identify possible ways of improving efficiency and methods of work. - 4.
-In this context, the Working Party may wish to review, update as necessary and reaffirm its commitment to the working methods it has already adopted as regards its calendar of sessions and its rules for documentation.
+In this respect, Chairs of the Working Parties are requested to provide inputs to the Inland Transport Committee to identify possible ways of improving efficiency and methods of work. - 4.
+In this context, the Working Party may wish to review, update as necessary and reaffirm its commitment to the working methods it has already adopted as regards its calendar of sessions and its rules for documentation. - 5.
+The following information was already presented at the 113th session in informal document INF.19.
+At that time, the Working Party wished to resume discussions on its calendar of sessions and its rules for documentation at the 114th session and requested the secretariat to submit informal document INF.19 as an official document.